Pickleball Gear

 5 ½"

-This was my top pick for power in 2023 across all paddles, but it works great for intermediate players as well as advanced.
+The Bread & Butter Filth is my top all-court paddle pick in 2024 across all paddles, and it works great for intermediate players as well as advanced.

 It has enough control to complement its power, which is why I chose it as the best power paddle for intermediates too.
-As a power player myself, I enjoyed playing with the Filth more than any other paddle in 2023 so far.
+As a power player myself, I've really enjoyed playing with the Filth in 2024.

 Who it's for